• Skip to main content

 The second part of this activity:

-Once they are dry, use scissors to poke 2 holes at the front of the egg carton.
 The children will then push the pipe cleaner through one end and out the other, so that both ends are sticking out of the top.
-We twist them a bit.
-Then, glue the eyes on.

-While we read books about caterpillars, we learned they have 12 eyes.
-But, the children only wanted to put 2 on them, since that is how many eyes they have.
-They also wanted to add smiley faces with Sharpies.
-I am fine with this.
-As long as they understand the true caterpillar.
-And we talked about this a lot.
+While we read books about caterpillars, we learned they have twelve eyes.
+But, the children only wanted to put two on them, since that’s how many eyes they have.

-Now we wait for our real caterpillars to turn into butterflies!
+Now we wait for our real caterpillars to turn into butterflies.
 Such a fun activity!

 Bugs and Butterfly Lesson Plans